Bears in Trees: UK/EU tours

+In February 2026, Bears in Trees went on a UK tour named "Tour is Unlikely" alongside Soot Sprite, to support their EPs "Success is Unlikely" and "Success is Monumental".
+They played in London, Brighton, Leeds, Nottingham Glasgow, and Manchester.
+A European leg of the tour followed, marking their first headline European tour.
+Concerts were played in Paris, Brussels, 's-Hertogenbosch, Cologne and Hamburg.

+They announced a second UK and Ireland tour alongside Dutch Criminal Record, taking place at the end of May and playing locations that they were unable to visit during the year's first tour.

+A third, smaller tour was announced to take place in October, with the band playing two shows in the UK and three in the Netherlands, plus a sixth date in an undisclosed location.
+They would be playing songs from their upcoming third studio album.

 North American tours

+2022

 Bears in Trees went on their first US tour in March 2022, when they supported Just Friends.
 Following the release of their EP "Every Moonbeam, Every Feverdream", they embarked on their first US headline tour, the Feverdream Tour, in November and December 2022, with support from Chase Petra and Cry Baby.
 They played shows in Toronto, Lakewood, Chicago, Detroit, Columbus, Philadelphia, Washington, Brooklyn and Boston.

+2023

 The band supported NOAHFINNCE on his second US tour in April 2023, alongside Action/Adventure.

+2024

 Their second US headline tour in September and October 2024 followed the release of their album "How To Build An Ocean: Instructions" earlier in the year.
 They were supported by Mothé and Thank You, I'm Sorry.

-European tours

-The band supported The Happy Fits on their European tour from 24 April to 10 May 2024.
-This was the first time they have toured across Europe.
-Walking on Rivers also supported for the European tour.